-Public health pandemics or outbreaks could adversely impact our business.
-In December 2019, a novel strain of coronavirus (COVID-19) emerged in Wuhan, Hubei Province, China and has since spread to several other countries, including the United States and European countries, with infections and deaths reported globally.
 The continued spread of COVID-19 could adversely impact our manufacturing and other operations, including our ability to recruit and retain patients, principal investigators, clinical trial sites and their staff, caregivers and healthcare providers as necessary.
-The COVID-19 outbreak may negatively affect the operations of third-party suppliers and service providers that we rely upon to carry out our clinical trials or the operations of our third-party manufacturers, which could result in delays or disruptions in the supply of our product candidates for our clinical trials.
+The COVID-19 pandemic may negatively affect the operations of third-party suppliers and service providers that we rely upon to carry out our clinical trials or the operations of our third-party manufacturers, which could result in delays or disruptions in the supply of our product candidates for our clinical trials.
 Furthermore, COVID-19 may delay startup of new clinical trial sites and enrollment in our clinical trials due to prioritization of hospital resources toward the outbreak, restrictions in travel and site enrollment restrictions.
-Some patients may be unwilling to enroll in future clinical trials or be unable to comply with clinical trial protocols if guarantines or travel restrictions impede patient movement or interrupt healthcare services.
+For example, we have previously reported enrollment delays for the third cohort of our Phase 1/2a trial of inupadenant in adult patients with advanced solid tumors, in which we plan to evaluate inupadenant in combination with chemotherapy.
+Some patients may be unwilling to enroll in future clinical trials or be unable to comply with clinical trial protocols if quarantines or travel restrictions impede patient movement or interrupt healthcare services.
 Increased demand at clinical trial sites and quarantined doctors and staff may reduce personnel and other available resources at clinical trial sites needed to conduct our clinical trials and may cause the screening of new patients or clinical trial operations to be paused, and the procedures or assessments of patients on trial to be delayed or missed.
 Trial sites may also limit or prohibit on site monitoring to decrease potential exposure of doctors, staff and patients to COVID-19, which would require us to use remote monitoring via video conferences.
 While we do not anticipate any negative effects from remote monitoring, it could potentially affect quality, training and source data verification at clinical trial sites.
 Additionally, if a clinical trial site does not have remote monitoring capabilities, we may be required to find other distance monitoring solutions.
 Further, we are currently experiencing challenges with respect to climate-controlled shipping of our product candidates, which may delay our ability to dose patients in our ongoing trials.
 Any negative impact COVID-19 has to patient enrollment, retention or treatment could delay our clinical trial timelines and adversely affect our ability to obtain regulatory approval for and to commercialize our product candidates, particularly on our current projected timelines, increase our operating expenses and have a material adverse effect on our business and financial results.
-As of the date of this prospectus, we remain in active dialog with our CROs and clinical sites to minimize the impact of this pandemic to our clinical trials of EOS-850 and EOS-

-448 without adversely impacting the safety of patients.
-Despite our best efforts, it may prove difficult to continue to treat patients in a timely manner and activation of new sites could be delayed, particularly for our clinical trial sites in areas with high rates of community spread.
+We remain in active dialog with our CROs and clinical sites to minimize the impact of this pandemic to our clinical trials of inupadenant and EOS-448 without adversely impacting the safety of patients.
+Despite our best efforts, it may prove difficult to continue to treat patients in a timely manner and activation of new sites could be delayed, particularly for our clinical trial sites in areas with high rates of community spread